-In 1963, C.K.
-Stead received the Bank of New Zealand Katherine Mansfield Short Story Award.
-In 1972, he won third place at the Goodman Fielder Wattie Book Awards for his work, Smith's Dream.
+In 1972, Stead won third place at the Goodman Fielder Wattie Book Awards for his work, Smith's Dream.

-Stead was also the 1972 recipient of the Meridian Energy Katherine Mansfield Memorial Fellowship.
-One of New Zealand's most long-standing and prestigious literary awards, the fellowship is offered annually to enable a New Zealand writer to work in Menton, France.
+Stead was also the 1972 recipient of the Meridian Energy Katherine Mansfield Memorial Fellowship, now known as the Katherine Mansfield Menton Fellowship.
+This fellowship is one of New Zealand's most long-standing and prestigious literary awards, and is offered annually to enable a New Zealand writer to work in Menton, France.

-The Right Thing, a collection of his poetry, was published in1999.
-The Writer at Work, a collection of essays that mixed autobiography and literary criticism, was published in 2000.
-Many of these essays had originally appeared in the London Review of Books and some were revised or expanded for this volume.
-The forty-three essays covered a range of literary and non-literary subjects, from Katherine Mansfield to Barry Humphries.
+Two further collections published at the turn of the century were poetry collection The Right Thing (Auckland University Press, 1999) and The Writer at Work (University of Otago Press, 2000).
+The Writer at Work is a collection of essays that mixed autobiography and literary criticism, many of which had originally appeared in the London Review of Books in a less expanded form.
+The forty three essays covered a range of literary and non-literary subjects, from Katherine Mansfield to Barry Humphries.

-Of Dog Poems (Auckland University Press, 2002), James Brown wrote, 'his distinctive eye and ear for form, line-break and just the right word make him a master craftsman.'
-The award for Best Cover in the 2003 Spectrum Print Book Design Awards went to Wellington designer Sarah Maxey for Dog Poems.
+Of Dog: Poems (Auckland University Press, 2002), James Brown wrote, 'his distinctive eye and ear for form, line-break and just the right word make him a master craftsman.'
+Wellington designer Sarah Maxey was awarded Best Cover in the 2003 Spectrum Print Book Design Awards for Dog: Poems.

-Spanning three years in the life of the writer Katherine Mansfield during the first world war, Mansfield (Random House, 2004) follows the ups and downs of her relationship with Jack Middleton Murray and her struggle to break through as a writer.
+Spanning three years in the life of the writer Katherine Mansfield during the First World War, Mansfield (Random House, 2004) follows the ups and downs of her relationship with Jack Middleton Murray and her struggle to break through as a writer.
 While sticking scrupulously to what is known about Mansfield's life and those of her friends (a cast that includes D.H. and Frieda Lawrence, Bertrand Russel, Dora Carrington, Lytton Strachey, Aldous Huxley, T.S.
 Eliot, Lady Ottoline Morrel and Virginia Woolf), the novel takes the reader beyond the point of biography into the mind, emotions and sensibility of its subject.
-Vanessa Curtis, Scotland on Sunday wrote; 'Stead leaves Katherine Mansfield still alive, still writing and hoping, at the conclusion of this excellent novel...
-His own latest work is a fine achievement, rich in sobriety and purpose, in warmth and dazzling light,'
+Vanessa Curtis of Scotland on Sunday wrote; 'Stead leaves Katherine Mansfield still alive, still writing and hoping, at the conclusion of this excellent novel...
+His own latest work is a fine achievement, rich in sobriety and purpose, in warmth and dazzling light.'

 Mansfield was a runner-up in the fiction category of the 2005 Montana New Zealand Book Awards.
 Stead's poetry collection The Red Tram (Auckland University Press, 2004) was a finalist in the poetry category the same year.

 C.K.
 Stead was awarded the prestigious Creative New Zealand Michael King Writers’ Fellowship in 2005.
-He used the fellowship to work on three projects: a novel told through the eyes of Judas Iscariot, which was published as My Name was Judas (2006); a collection of his poems from 1951 to 2006, which was released as C.K.
-Stead, Collected Poems, 1951-2006 (Auckland University Press, 2008); and a memoir of his friendships with Frank Sargeson and Allen Curnow, which is currently on hold.
+Two published works came from the fellowship; My Name was Judas (Penguin, 2006), and a collection of his poems released as C.K.
+Stead, Collected Poems, 1951-2006 (Auckland University Press, 2008).

 In 2009, Stead received the Prime Minister's Award for Literary Achievement in Fiction, worth $60,000.
 In the same year, he was the Seresin Landfall Writer in Residence in Tuscany.

-Stead has just recently received the The Sunday Times EFG Private Bank Short Story Award for his short story, 'Last Season's Man.'
+Stead received The Sunday Times EFG Private Bank Short Story Award for his short story, “Last Season's Man” in 2010.
 This is the largest prize in the world to date for a short story, worth £25,000.

 C.K.
 Stead was interviewed by Lawrence Jones in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).